Linuxfabrik/lfops/roles/mariadb_server/README.md

 A: Install the `python3-PyMySQL` library.
 This can be done using the [linuxfabrik.lfops.python](https://github.com/Linuxfabrik/lfops/tree/main/roles/python) role, or run the full `mariadb_server` playbook, not limited by some tags.

+Q: I always get `[Warning] Access denied for user 'root'@'localhost'` in mariadb.log when running this role.

+A: This is due to `check_implicit_admin: true`.
+This checks if MariaDB allows login as root/nopassword before trying the supplied credentials.
+If successful, the login_user/login_password passed will be ignored.
+This is especially needed for the first run of this role.

 ## License

 [The Unlicense](https://unlicense.org/)